Dental Implants | Columbus, OH

 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jaw bone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums, gradually bonding with the jaw bone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
 At the same time, your restorative dentist designs the final bridgework or denture, which will ultimately improve both function and aesthetics.

 After the implant has bonded to the jaw bone, the second phase begins.
 The surgeon will uncover the implants and attach a small healing collar.
-Dr. Shaver, Dr. Aust or Dr. Meers can then start making your new teeth.
+Dr. Shaver, Dr. Meers or Dr. Jones can then start making your new teeth.
 An impression must be taken.
 Then posts or attachments can be connected to the implants.
 The replacement teeth are then made over the posts or attachments.
 The entire procedure usually takes six to eight months.
 Most patients do not experience any disruption in their daily life.